RalphAKing/3D-Game-Engin-in-Cpp-Test/README.md

 - Define platform start heights for varied level designs.
 - Platforms are fully interactable, supporting collision and navigation.
 - Define platform textures location for unique visual effects and to have variation in maps.
+- Player can walk up platforms that are 0.5f or less in height without jumping.

 ### Graphical User Interface (GUI)
 - Customizable fixed GUI layout.